How to Manage GLP-1 Nausea the Day After Your Shot

 - Contact your clinician if nausea is ≥4 for two consecutive days or if you have vomiting or signs of dehydration

 Pepio is for organization and self‑tracking only.
 Follow your clinician, prescriber, pharmacist, or medication label instructions and clinical guidance (NCBI Books).
+For help structuring what to log and when to contact a clinician, see the GLP‑1 Side Effect Decoder and use GLP‑1 Doctor Visit Prep.
 Contact a healthcare professional for concerning symptoms.